mgcooper/baseflow/README.md

 Toolbox functions are in the `+baseflow` namespace folder.
 To see a list of toolbox functions, type `help +baseflow` at the command line then press enter.
 To see the help for a specific function, click on any of the hyperlinks, or type `help baseflow.function_name` at the command line then press enter.

-Toolbox documentation and examples are available in the Matlab help browser.
+Toolbox documentation is available in the Matlab help browser.
 To get started, in your Matlab command window:

 - Type `baseflow.help()` to open the toolbox documentation in the help browser.
 - Type `baseflow.help('function_name')` to open documentation for a specific function.